hapv3/neural-compiler/docs/neural_ai_backend_abi.md

 `nai_model_header_v1_t` is 64 bytes and is followed by a table of 32-byte `nai_section_v1_t` entries.
 Required section types are COMMANDS, CONSTANTS, TENSORS, BINDINGS, and QPARAMS; DEBUG_MAP is optional.
-CRC32 covers section payload bytes exactly, including deterministic zero padding.
+ABI 1.1 does not carry or validate section checksums; the last two words of each section entry are reserved and must be zero.

-The header identifies target 1 (single-cluster Neural-AI), ABI 1.0, the first command, command count, model TCDM requirement, and public input/output counts.
+The header identifies target 1 (single-cluster Neural-AI), ABI 1.1, the first command, command count, model TCDM requirement, and public input/output counts.
 TCDM requirements exclude the fixed command staging window.